FideDiff: Efficient Diffusion Model for High-Fidelity Image Motion Deblurring: Methodology

 Based on Stable Diffusion~\citep{ldm, sd3}, FLUX~\citep{flux2024}, etc, the image restoration field has witnessed significant progress from a generative perspective.
 However, ensuring the rationality and effectiveness of few/one-step models~\citep{OSEDiff, li2025one}, while maintaining fidelity, remains an urgent issue.

 According to the analysis in Sec.~\ref{sec:reformulation}, we perform consistency training to enforce that the model produces temporally consistent estimates of $z_0$ for noisy latents sampled along the same trajectory, thereby enabling single-step inference.
-Given a training pair ($I_{LQ}, I_{HQ}$, $t=g(n)$), we first utilize the Variational AutoEncoder (VAE) to encode $I_{LQ}$ with the downsampling factor $d$ and gain the latent representation $z_{LQ}$ ($z_t$).
-Then, the latent diffusion model takes $z_t$ and $t$ as input to predict $\hat{\epsilon} = \boldsymbol\epsilon_\theta(z_t, t, c)$, where $c$ is a learnable text embedding.
-As defined in Eq.~\ref{eq:tgt}, we obtain the predicted $\hat{z}_0$ and decode it as $\hat{I}_{HQ}$.
+Given a training pair ($I_{LQ}, I_{HQ}$, $t=g(n)$), we first utilize the Variational AutoEncoder (VAE) to encode $I_{LQ}$ with the downsampling factor $d$ and gain the latent representation $z_{LQ}$, i.e., $z_t$ in Eq.~\ref{eq:tgt}.
+Then, the latent diffusion model takes $z_t$ and $t$ as input to predict $\hat{\epsilon} = \boldsymbol\epsilon_\theta(z_t, t, c)$, where $c$ is a learnable text embedding, omitting the tokenizer and text encoder for better efficiency.
+As defined in Eq.~\ref{eq:tgt}, we obtain the predicted $\hat{z}_0$ via $\hat{z}_0 = \frac{z_t - \sqrt{1 - \bar{\alpha}_t} \hat{\epsilon}}{\sqrt{\bar{\alpha}_t}}$ and decode it as $\hat{I}_{HQ}$.
 We will clarify the timestep $\hat{t}$ used in the inference phase in Sec.~\ref{sec:controlnet}.

 To further pursue the fidelity, we abandon the various distillation methods~\citep{wang2024sinsr, OSEDiff} that are intended for more natural content generation, and adopt a GAN discriminator $\mathcal{D}$~\citep{sauer2024fast, sauer2025adversarial} to ensure that the generated samples closely match the real data distribution.
 Given the restored $\hat{z}_0$ and $z_{HQ}$ (encoded by VAE from $I_{HQ}$), the discriminator is responsible for distinguishing between the real high-quality representation $z_{HQ}$ and the generated $\hat{z}_0$, providing feedback to the generator to refine the restoration process and enhance the fidelity of the reconstructed data.
 The GAN discriminator consists of a pretrained UNet encoder (initialized from DMs' encoder) and several convolution blocks to generate true or false.